google/dawn/docs/dawn/features/adapter_options.md

 ### `RequestAdapterOptionsLUID`

 When discovering adapters on D3D11 and D3D12, Dawn only discovers adapters matching the provided `RequestAdapterOptionsLUID::adapterLUID`.
 This extension struct does nothing on other backends.

+### `DawnTogglesDescriptor`

+When discovering adapters, Dawn will use chained `DawnTogglesDescriptor` as required adapter toggles.
+The final toggles state of each result adapter depends on the inheritance of instance toggles state, the backend-specific validation and the backend-specific default setting.